Sakura Shukugawa Station

-Sakura Shukugawa Station (さくら夙川駅, Sakura Shukugawa eki) is a passenger railway station located in the city of Nishinomiya, Hyōgo Prefecture, and is operated by the West Japan Railway Company.
-As a part of the JR West Urban Network, the following cards are accepted: J-Thru Card, ICOCA, Suica, and PiTaPa.
-The station's name comes from the park approximately 200m west of the station, Shukugawa Park (夙川公園).
-The park is situated on the banks of the Shukugawa riverbed and is famous for its annual display of Cherry Blossoms, and is quite a popular site for flower viewing parties.
+Sakura Shukugawa Station (さくら夙川駅, Sakura Shukugawa-eki) is a passenger railway station located in the city of Nishinomiya, Hyōgo Prefecture, and is operated by the West Japan Railway Company.
+The station's name comes from the park approximately 200 meters west of the station, Shukugawa Park.
+The park is situated on the banks of the Shukugawa riverbed and is famous for its annual display of cherry blossoms, and is a popular site for hanami flower viewing parties.